-These picturesque houses now exhibit medieval armory and textiles, and sell tourist souvenirs.
-It was home to some notable writers in the past, most famously Franz Kafka.
+These picturesque houses now exhibit medieval armory and textiles and sell tourist souvenirs.
+The houses on Golden Lane were lived in until World War II and the house at number 22 was home to the 20th-century literary giant Franz Kafka.

 Entrance to the Golden Lane requires a Prague Castle ticket, but if you go after 17:00, entrance is free.

-For a well-deserved lunch and a break from sightseeing, you can go to Restaurace Na Klárově, a great little traditional Czech restaurant.
-If you’re in the mood for something different you can opt for Občanská plovárna, a nice Asian fusion restaurant with a waterside terrace.
+For a well-deserved lunch and a break from sightseeing, you can go to Občanská plovárna, a nice Asian fusion restaurant with a waterside terrace.

 4. Letna Park